 FormFactor’s products – often customized to meet customers’ unique wafer and chip designs – address these testing and measurement needs through products such as probe cards, probe stations, thermal systems, and cryogenic systems.
 Probe cards, for example, ensure that a customer’s composite contact elements used in manufacturing are precise to length scales of a few microns and reliable across various compression levels.
 Thermal systems ensure precise temperature management during certain steps in semiconductor manufacturing.Competitors in the market for probe cards, FormFactor’s largest product category, include Advanced Micro Silicon Technology, Chungwa Precision Test Technology, Feinmetall, and Japan Electronic Materials Corporation (TYO:6855).

-FormFactor's revenue growth over the last three years has been unremarkable, averaging 9.09% annually.
-Last year the quarterly revenue declined from $205 million to $166 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+FormFactor's revenue has been declining over the last three years, dropping by 0.5% on average per year.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $166 million in the same quarter last year to $168.2 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-FormFactor reported an operating margin of 2.88% in Q4, down 17.2 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+FormFactor reported an operating margin of 11.4% in Q4, up 8.5 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

 Earnings, Cash & Competitive Moat

-Analysts covering the company are expecting earnings per share to grow 108% over the next twelve months, although estimates are likely to change post earnings.
+Analysts covering FormFactor expect earnings per share to grow 59.1% over the next 12 months, although estimates will likely change after earnings.

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-FormFactor's free cash flow came in at -$5.37 million in Q4, down 122% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+FormFactor's free cash flow came in at negative $310,000 in Q4, up 94.2% year on year.

 Key Takeaways from FormFactor's Q4 Results